osresearch/cosign/README.md

 initial key splitting stage requires a "trusted dealer" to perform the split and hand the shards to the parties.

-An example use for this is to interopate with UEFI Secureboot, which requires a single RSA signature on an executable to accept it.
+An example use for this is to interoperate with UEFI Secureboot, which requires a single RSA signature on an executable to accept it.
 For high-assurance use cases, it is desirable that multiple parties must reproducibly build the firmware image and individually sign the image